alexandratai/AirBnB/README.md

 2. **How to set up your .env file in the backend directory**:

 + Option 1: `cd` into the backend folder in your terminal and make a copy of the .env.example file using `cp .env.example .env`.
 In the newly created `.env` file, change the varibles marked with `<<>>`.
 Assign the port you'll be using and generate a strong secret.
 You can run `openssl rand -base64 10` to generate a random JWT secret.
+Alternatively, you can run `require('crypto').randomBytes(64).toString('hex')` in Node.

 + Option 2: In Visual Studio Code, make a new `.env` file in the backend folder.
 Copy everything in the `.env.example` file and paste it in your newly created `.env` file.
 Change the varibles marked with `<<>>`.
 Assign the port you'll be using and generate a strong secret.
 You can run `openssl rand -base64 10` if you have `openssl` installed in your Ubuntu / MacOS shell to generate a random JWT secret.
 Alternatively, you can run `require('crypto').randomBytes(64).toString('hex')` in Node.